Intermediate 8 min read

 =QUERY(A1:G11, "SELECT B, AVG(F) GROUP BY B PIVOT C")

 This returns the average revenue per transaction for each salesperson-region combination.
-George Weasley’s average in Hogsmeade is $570.00 (one transaction), while his Hogwarts average is $336.00.
+Mycroft Holmes’s average in Scotland Yard is $570.00 (one transaction), while his Whitehall average is $336.00.

 QUERY PIVOT vs Pivot Tables